-Hama: Hama is one of the most popular tourist destinations of Syria and fourth-largest city.
-It is located on the banks of the Orontes River in west-central Syria north of Damascus.
+Hama: Hama is one of the most popular tourist destinations in Syria and the fourth-largest city.
+It is located on the banks of the Orontes River in west-central Syria, north of Damascus.

 The city is renowned for its 17 norias used for watering the gardens, which it is claimed date back to 1100 BC.